sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 #### Exercises: What is React?

 1. What is React?
-2. What is a library ?
+2. What is a library?
-3. What is single page application ?
+3. What is a single page application?
-4. What is component ?
+4. What is a component ?
-5. What is the latest version of react ?
+5. What is the latest version of React?
-6. What is DOM ?
+6. What is DOM?
-7. What is React Virtual DOM
+7. What is React Virtual DOM?
-8. What does a web application or a website(composed of) may have?
+8. What does a web application or a website(composed of) have?

 #### Exercises: Why React?

-1. Why you chose to use react?
+1. Why did you chose to use react?
 2. What measures do you use to know popularity ?
-3. What is more popular, react or Vue ?
+3. What is more popular, React or Vue ?

 #### Exercises: JSX

-1. What is an HTML element ?
+1. What is an HTML element?
-2. Write is a self closing HTML element ?
+2. How to write a self closing HTML element?
-3. What is HTML attribute, write some HTML attributes ?
+3. What is an HTML attribute?
+Write some of them
-4. What is JSX ?
+4. What is JSX?
-5. What is babel ?
+5. What is babel?
 6. What is a transpiler?

 #### Exercises:JSX Elements

-1. What is JSX element
+1. What is a JSX element?
-2. Write your name in JSX element and store it in a name variable
+2. Write your name in a JSX element and store it in a name variable
 3. Write a JSX element which displays your full name, country, title, gender, email, phone number.
-Use h1 for the name and p for the rest of the information and store it in a user variable.
+Use h1 for the name and p for the rest of the information and store it in a user variable
 4. Write a footer JSX element

 #### Exercises - Inline Style